jyio/andbot/README.md

 If you have `sudo` installed, you should be asked for your password at the end, and then dropped into the chroot environment.

 To exit, type `exit` or `logout`, or press `^D`.

+Alternatively, you could make the chroot yourself using `sudo ./mkrootfs.sh`.

 To enter the environment again, simply do